open-telemetry/opentelemetry-go-contrib/instrgen/docs/design.md

 at compile time which has cons and pros.

 GO is perfect language for compile time instrumentation for two main reasons:
-- everything what's needed is in standard library
+- everything that's needed is in standard library
 - it's easy to control compilation process due to go compiler architecture

 ## Design